jacobobryant/biff/docs/02-reference/05-transactions.md

 ### `:db/lookup`

 **Note:** `:db/lookup` is deprecated.
-It's recommended to use `:db.op/upsert` instead, as is done in the example project.
+It's recommended to use `:db.op/upsert` instead, as is done in the starter project.

 Finally, you can use `:db/lookup` to enforce uniqueness constraints on attributes other than `:xt/id`: